 Food for Thought: Are Your Section 301 Exclusions Approaching Their Expiration Date?

-- Although List 2 covers less than half of List 1, it has still seen 4 rounds of exclusions granted since its implementation on August 23, 2018.
+- Although List 2 only covers about half of the number of products as List 1, it has still seen 4 rounds of exclusions granted since its implementation.
 Unlike the first, it covers an assortment of products, such as plastic items of Chapter 39, glass rods of Heading 7002, metal items of Chapter 73 and 76, machinery of Chapters 84 and 85, automobile items of Chapters 86 and 87 and additional optical equipment of Chapter 90.
+These exclusions cover items entering the U.S. on or after August 23, 2018.

-- While List 3 has had a shorter lifespan than its two predecessors, it has already had 11 rounds of exclusions granted due to the wide range of products affected by these additional duties.
-Thus far, exclusions have been given for items from 46 of the 96 total possible chapters.
-The excluded products range from fish of Chapter 03 to furniture of Chapter 94.
+- While List 3 has had a shorter lifespan than its two predecessors, it has already had 15 rounds of exclusions granted due to the wide range of products affected by these additional duties.
+Thus far, exclusions have been given for items from 46 of the 96 total possible chapters; excluded products range from fish of Chapter 03 to furniture of Chapter 94.
+These exclusions cover items entering the U.S. on or after September 24, 2018.

-- List 4a received its first three rounds of exclusions in March 2020.
+- List 4a has had 8 rounds of exclusions to date.
 These exclusions cover a variety of medical items ranging from certain soaps, plastic laboratory items, rubber apparel and various textile garments.
 These exclusions cover the items entering the U.S. on or after September 1, 2019.

 Do 301 Exclusions fit in your pantry?